freetronics/ArduPhone-Software/firmware_v1/README.md

  * Initiate call - typed number only
  * Handle call hang up (before, during or by other party)
  * Get and display operator name in status bar
+ * Receive call - display number still to be done

 To do
 -----